 The money being spent on defense, and our investment in our military is substantial when you look at the size of this country and our population.
 We are currently looking at improvements in our defense infrastructure and strengthening host nation support.
 Spending for the [NATO] presence here is on top of the 2 percent of GDP allocated to the defense budget.

-What new weapons and military equipment procurements are included in the defense-strengthening program and parallel projects to reinforce force capabilities?
+What new weapons and military equipment procurements are included in the defense-strengthening program and parallel projects to reinforce overall force capabilities?

 Our defense capability strengthening and acquisitions will include CV90 infantry fighting vehicles and third-generation anti-tank systems Javelins.
 The infantry fighting vehicles are being purchased from the Netherlands.
 This is a large project with a total cost, including training and munitions, of €200 million (US $218 million).
 The weapons systems to be acquired will add a greater level of firepower and have a serious deterrent impact on potential adversaries.